-Also, each program is customized to the individual based on their personal history. goals, and needs.
-Once at short-term abstinence is achieved, the brain begins to “reset,” cravings subside, and triggers become easier to manage.
+And once short-term abstinence is achieved, the brain begins to “reset,” cravings subside, and triggers become easier to manage.

 How Do You Know If You’re Dependent on a Substance?

 Dependence is most easily identified when the user attempts to quit or cut back.
 This results in many unpleasant withdrawal effects, including depression, anxiety, irritability, insomnia, lethargy, shakiness, nausea, vomiting, diarrhea, and more.
-Along with cravings, It is these effects as the result of dependence that are usually responsible for relapse.
+Along with cravings, it is these effects ,as the result of dependence, that are usually responsible for relapse.